julien-sobczak/the-notewriter/website/docs/reference/internals.md

 :::tip

 _The NoteWriter_ internal database (like commands) is largely inspired by Git.
-If you have already looked at [Git Internals](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain), the file names and their organization on disk is very similar.
-Here are major differences:
+If you have already looked at [Git Internals](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain), the file names and their organization on disk are very similar.
+Here are the main differences:

-* The content of index files is mostly YAML files (easier to debug).
+* The content of index files is mostly YAML files (easier to debug but less performant).
-* There are no branching, no versioning. _The NoteWriter_ is designed to be used with Git.
+* There are no branching, no versioning. _The NoteWriter_ is designed to be used along Git.
-* There are no equivalent to Git packfiles (composite file packaging previously-created Git objects to improve performance). _The NoteWriter_ packages objects inside `commit` files for similar reasons but the implementation differs as the packaging is done immediately.
+* Objects are persisted in pack files immediately to limit the number of files on disk (Git defers the creation of packfiles in a maintenance task).

 :::